-Washington State law requires that each child attending school be adequately immunized according to a schedule
+Washington State law requires that each child attending school be immunized according to a schedule determined by

-determined by the Washington State Board of Health.
-Parents are asked to complete a Certificate of Immunization
+the Washington State Board of Health.
+When registering a child for school, parents and guardians are asked to

-immunizations.
-Registration and attendance are contingent upon either adequate immunization or exemption from
+Status (CIS) form.
+Registration and attendance at school are contingent upon either adequate immunization or

 Immunization requirements for school attendance may be different than those requirements during an "outbreak"